Use of original papers requires an appointment. Glass plate negatives are housed separately and closed to researchers.

 The papers of painter and illustrator F. Luis Mora measure 1.5 linear feet and date from 1891 to 1986, with the bulk of material dating from 1891 to 1922.
 The collection includes biographical information, correspondence, 242 small monthly pocket diaries by Mora, and printed and photographic materials.

-F. Luis Mora papers, 1895-1969, bulk 1895-1922.
+F. Luis Mora papers, 1891-1986, bulk 1891-1922.
 Archives of American Art, Smithsonian Institution.

-Luis Mora (1874-1940) was a painter and illustrator from New York, N.Y.
-Mora is best known for his illustrations in magazines such as Century, Harper's, and Ladies' Home Journal.
+Luis Mora (1874-1940) was a painter and illustrator from New York, New York.

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001